rianoc/MQTT_blog/README.md

 ## Reading serial data with kdb+

 The originals of the serial communication protocol data back to 1960.
-It is still in use in devices due to it's simplicity.
+It is still in use in devices due to its simplicity.

 Reading the serial data in kdb+ is quick using [named pipe](https://code.kx.com/q/kb/named-pipes/) support: